Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 explore-Vukani Gcabashe Review

-• Essentialists are not always busy and available, they practice space to design, that means picking a time and place which nurtures your creative juices.
+• Essentialists are not always busy and available, they practice space to design, that means picking a time and place to nurtures your creative juices.
 Where you will sit and think, re-evaluate and digest what's been happening in your life.

 • In today's fast pace life, regular time to slow down is will refresh you and remove stress.
 Regularly get time to share and gain new knowledge, read.